SukkaW/rcpy/README.md

 ## Differences between `rcpy` and Node.js `fs.cp()`

+- Doesn't support `URL` for `src` and `dest`.
+  - PR is welcome to add `file://` support.
 - Doesn't support `recursive` option.
   - `rcpy` will always copy directories' content recursively.
+  - PR is welcome to add this option.
 - Doesn't support `verbatimSymlinks` option.
   - `rcpy` will always perform path resolution for symlinks if `dereference` option is enabled.
+  - PR is welcome to add this option.
 - Extra `concurrency` option.
   - `rcpy` will use this option to limit the number of concurrent copy operations to prevent `EMFILE` error.